TristinLongstreath/tristinlongstreath/README.md

 ### Hi there

-My name is Tristin and I am a Computer Information Systems student who loves fun projects and creating something impactful.
-I am interested in the world of technology, and the ever evolving cycle of this new era.
-I want to use technology to improve people's everday life, and create a more substainable, accessible, and inclusive world.
+My name is Tristin and I have a B.S. in Computer Information Systems.
+I have a passion for Data Analytics and Data Science and driving insights into actionable results.

 <br><br>
 <h2>Connect with me </h3>